gitmachtl/scripts/cardano/testnet/README.md

 > Remark: This is a little advanced, but its the only way if you wanna do it completely offline.

 We want to make ourself a pool owner stake address with the nickname ledgerowner by using a HW-Key, we want to register the pool with the poolname mypool.
 The poolname is only to keep the files on the harddisc in order, poolname is not a ticker!<br>
 We use the smallwallet1 to pay for the different fees in this process.
-Make sure you have enough funds on smallwallet1 this registration, **510 ADA** should be ok.
+Make sure you have at least **510 ADA** on it.

 <details>
    <summary><b>Show Example ... </b>:bookmark_tabs:<br></summary>